Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Denver's games this year have gone over the total in just two out of nine opportunities (22.2%).

-- Denver is 3-0 against the spread and 3-0 overall this season when the team notches more than 24.2 points.
+- When Denver puts up more than 24.2 points, it is 3-0 against the spread and 3-0 overall.

-- When Denver amasses more than 354.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- Denver is 3-2 against the spread and 3-2 overall when the team totals more than 354.1 yards.

-- The Broncos have turned the ball over 10 times this season, two more turnovers than the Eagles have forced (8).
+- The Broncos have turned the ball over two more times (10 total) than the Eagles have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Eagles.